cgpeanut/smartPension/README.md

 	# aws --version
 	# ansible --version

-4. Configure AWS CLI s3 backend to store terraform statefiles, refer to the READ.pdf file for more details.
+4. Configure AWS CLI s3 backend to store terraform statefiles, refer to the README.pdf file for more details.

 5. Create a Persisting Terraform State in S3 backend using AWS CLI (requirement #3).